-As a solution to one of the world’s biggest social challenge Hire the Youth revolves around availing opportunities for the young people to eradicate youth unemployment.
+As a solution to one of the world’s biggest social challenge Hire the Youth revolves around availing opportunities and civic spaces for the young people to eradicate youth unemployment.

 Young people are the most vulnerable victims of the global recession.
 They are willing to work under all situations, but have no opportunities.
 The doors to their future seem closed with new perspectives out of reach.

 A number of reports from the ILO show that youth unemployment is around 2.9 times greater than adult unemployment and yet, young employees are the backbone of our future.
 According to the IFC, by 2020, over 600 million job opportunities will be needed in developing countries only.

 “If the unemployed formed a country, it would be the fifth largest in the world.” – Christine Lagarde, Managing Director of the IMF

 In countries with high proportions of young apprentices relative to the employed population such as Switzerland, Austria, and Germany, youth unemployment is much lower.
 Work-readiness programmes include training for apprentices, learners, trainees, interns, and artisans.
 They are key to create jobs for youth and skills for business because of:

 - ensures that training matches the needs within a company or industry

 - keeps up-to-date with changes in technology, work practices, and market dynamics

 - links classroom and workplace training so that young people acquire relevant skills

 - equips young people with critical core skills, such as problem-solving, teamwork, and communication